 Is this the man/woman I would like to spend the rest of my life with?
 Should I invest in my dream business?
 Which university would be a good fit for me?
 Where would be an ideal place to relocate to?

-Each and every day, we get the opportunity to exercise our choice-making muscles.
+Each and every day, we get the opportunity to exercise our decision-making muscles.

-When we’re unable to efficiently handle too many choices, it can be paralyzing and slow down our productivity and progress.
+When we’re unable to efficiently handle too many choices, it can paralyze us and slow down our productivity and progress.
 Schwartz says that increased choices can actually make us miserable because of our tendency to experience regret, self-blame, opportunity costs and an escalation in expectations.

 For the majority of us, having too many choices is stressful and causes “decision fatigue”, a condition that saps our vitality and happiness.
 When you combine all this choice with unreasonably high standards, a person can be prone to prolonged sadness and depression.

-So having a lot of choices is something that we should be grateful for but we need to develop the internal capacity to handle the abundance of options that are available to us today.
-The information that’s available about all those choices we’re considering can potentially be too much for us to digest.
+Having lots of choices is something that we should be grateful for but we need to develop the capacity to handle them.
+The information that’s available about options could potentially be too much for us to digest.
 It can make the decision-making process overly complex and frustrating for us.

-Just open any mainstream fashion magazine and you’ll see how the editors overcrowd their content with ads.
-The dating apps that provide dating options with one click only confuse singles and make it tougher for them to figure out who’s the right partner for them.
-Without the right decision-making tools and self-awareness, we’ll face the conundrum of choosing an option that we’re most aligned with.
+Just open any fashion magazine and you’ll see how the editors overcrowd it with ads.
+The dating apps that provide dating options with just one click, confuse singles and make it tougher for them to figure out who’s right for them.
+Without the right decision-making tools and self-awareness, we’ll face the conundrum of choosing an option that most aligned with us.